Chapter 14: Fire

 Well, not for long.

 "Oh boy.
-I've seen these bugs," said Starlow, appearing in the illusion after the bug waggled its tongue at the Bros. and sending Luigi scurrying away to the back of the room.
+I've seen these bugs," said Starlow, appearing in the illusion after the bug waggled its tongue at the Bros. and sent Luigi scurrying away to the back of the room.
 "They live in Dimble Wood," she explained.
 "Bowser must have inhaled it with whatever he ate.
 But to have gotten this big… What's it been eating?"
 It was partly true.
 The bug was clearly modeled after the Scutlets native to Dimble Wood, but Starlow knew very well it wasn't real.
 The threesome watched as fire swelled beneath the bug, but failed to lift it out of the way and get to the pipe above it.
 The bug itself may not have been Starlow's doing, but she had to hand it to herself – she had done a good job with the rest of the show.
 Barely keeping the smugness from her face, she continued her narration. "…Of course!
 This thing is blocking Bowser's flame pipe!
 No wonder he can't spit fire!"

 Suddenly the bug lashed out with its tongue, slapping it against Starlow and pulling her into its mouth.
 "EEEYERP!" she screamed, unable to break free of the hold the bug had on her energy.
 Whatever it was, it wasn't normal – it was sick energy.
 Even more rotten than Bowser's regular essence.
 It was all Starlow could do to keep herself focused enough to keep the illusion going.
 If she lost it now, it wouldn't matter how good she had gotten – they'd all be doomed.
 Mario and Luigi and the others would go mad as the true nature of their existence within Bowser came crashing in on them.
 They'd dissolve into the pool, and so would the Scutlet – and Starlow would dissipate along with it.
-Bowser would destabilize.
+Then Bowser would destabilize.
 They'd all die and Fawful would win.
 The Mario Bros. didn't know it, but the entire future hinged on this seemingly average boss fight.

 "Luigi!" called Mario, hurrying back to his trembling brother.
 "Luigi!" he repeated, circling around in front of the cowering man in green, but Luigi was curled up tight, his eyes squeezed shut.
 Mario didn't have time for that and hammered the ground at his brother's feet.

 "Ahhh!" screamed Luigi, springing backwards and running straight at Scutlet, skidding to a stop just before being slurped by the tongue like Starlow.
 He backed up and pulled out his hammer, pulling himself together as Mario sprung up beside him.
-As if to mock them, the Scutlet pulled its tongue back in and when it came out next, it was holding a deadened Starlow.
+As if to mock them, the Scutlet pulled its tongue back in and when it came out next, it was holding an entranced Starlow.
 It chucked her at Luigi, who instinctively whacked her away with his hammer.
 Snapping to her senses, Starlow was ready to let the Scutlet – or Luigi – have it, but in an instant, the tongue was on her again and she was dragged back inside the energy monster.

 Enraged, Mario and Luigi attacked the bug relentlessly, using every move in their arsenal.
-Fireballs and shells went flying as they dodged tongue-whips and the occasional swooping attack – courtesy of Bowser's fire sending the bug high.
+Fireballs and shells went flying as they dodged tongue-whips and the occasional swooping attack – courtesy of Bowser's fire sending the bug flying high.
 Outside, Bowser felt a new discomfort in his chest, coughing every now and then as his energy flashed and caused the fire bursts in the battle that raged in his ether.
 Starlow was struggling to keep it together, but she carried on, as did the Marios, and with a final barrage of shells, the bug exploded, leaving only Starlow in its place.

 "Hoo boy!" she said sheepishly.
 "Shouldn't have let my guard down… I owe you guys one!"